 The First-Year Program at the University of Wisconsin Law School is designed to teach the fundamentals of legal analysis and reasoning and to introduce foundational substantive material.
-For the entering class of 2012, in the Fall Semester, all full-time students take the same five courses (totaling 17 credits).
+For the entering class of 2015, in the Fall Semester, all full-time students take the same four courses (totaling 15 credits).
 These courses are:

 - Contracts I (4 credits)

 - Introduction to Substantive Criminal Law (4 credits)

 - Legal Research and Writing I (3 credits)

 Two of the above courses will normally be taught in a larger

 lecture format; Legal Research and Writing I will be taught in sections of approximately 15-25 students each; and the fourth course will be taught in sections of reduced

 the Small Section or Small Group.
 The Small Section will cover one of